This guide will cover essential information about migrating to Taiwan. Dive in to learn more

 When visiting clinics or hospitals in Taiwan, you’ll find that it’s efficient:

-- Schedule your appointment ahead of time: online or walk-in
+- Schedule your appointment: online or walk-in

 - See the receptionist: fill out your personal information